 Committing to exercise gives a sense of achievement building our self-esteem.

 You accomplished a goal.
 It gives us an overall boost of energy, too!

 Exercising outside has many benefits.
 Being in nature gives us a sense of beauty and wonder.
 It takes us outside of ourselves and helps us connect to something bigger and greater.
 Walking, sitting and staring in nature calms our mind in a way nothing else does.
 I spoke about this on Natural Savvy radio this week.
 Check it out!

 Music and dance allow us access to another part of ourselves that we cannot get to verbally or intellectually.
 And it feels so good.

 Research was done at Harvard and Columbia University showing that power posing- basically spreading your arms and legs out- instantly causes neuroendocrine and behavior changes such as increasing testosterone, decreasing cortisol (stress hormone), and increasing feelings of power.
 (See Power Posing by Careny, Cuddy and Yap) , decreasing stress.
 Tiffany Staropoli shows us how it is done.

 Now it is about trust, discipline, and compassion.
 How can you gently work on one small thing at a time?
 What might be the easiest thing to incorporate?

 Tell me what one small change you want to make after reading this.
+Stay on or get off antidepressants?
 When I read your comment, I will infuse it with good intention.